ddols/Structural-genome-annotation-workflow/README.md

 It is best not to meddle with the `resources` block.
 However, the `#parameters` block is the one we are truly interested in.
 In this block we will have to indicate the paths to several input files to run the workflow.
-The paths can be relative or absolute, I prefer the second approach.
+The paths can be relative or absolute.
+I prefer the second approach.
 The parameters are the following:

 - `asm` - Path to the genome we want to annotate.